Quicklist: Types of Milk

 Rice milk offers a medium-rich sweet taste that is very pleasant to the taste buds.
 The natural sweetness of the milk comes from the rice grain itself rather than any added sugar.
 Since it is lactose-free and contains a very low amount of allergens, it is ideal for lactose-intolerant people and those who may have a great tendency to be allergic to milk.

-This milk is also fat and cholesterol-free which makes it the perfect milk choice for people battling with high blood pressure and cardiovascular issues.
-However, the downside to rice milk is that it contains a very less amount of protein and calcium as compared to whole milk.
-Per serving of rice milk contains about 26 grams of carbohydrates which also makes it high in calories and sugars.
+This milk is also fat and cholesterol-free, which makes it the perfect milk choice for people battling high blood pressure and cardiovascular issues.
+However, the downside to rice milk is that it contains less protein and calcium as compared to whole milk.
+Per serving contains about 26 grams of carbohydrates which also makes it high in calories and sugars.

-Buttermilk is often met with great confusion since many people used to, or still believe that it is a kind of high-fat, buttery milk.
-However, in reality, it is just a fermented milk product that was originally produced from the residual liquid that is left behind from churned butter that comes from cultured or fermented cream.
+Buttermilk was originally a fermented milk product made from the residual liquid that was left behind from churned butter that came from cultured or fermented cream.

-The modern or current form of buttermilk has no traces of butter in it, rather it is cultured milk that is stored and sold in bottles.
-Commercially made buttermilk in today’s time is produced by adding bacteria culture to sweet, pasteurized milk.
-The mixture is left to ferment for a few hours after which stabilizers, salts, and sugar are added to the ‘buttermilk’.
+The modern form of buttermilk has no traces of butter in it, rather, it is cultured milk that is stored and sold in bottles.
+Commercially made buttermilk is produced by adding bacteria culture to sweet, pasteurized milk.
+The mixture is left to ferment for a few hours, after which stabilizers, salts, and sugar are added to the ‘buttermilk’.

-This milk is also known as ‘diafiltered milk’ and is typically produced by running the milk through a thin, porous membrane that allows the contents of the milk to be separated.
-This process has been derived from the same technique that removes impurities from water.
-The act of filtration allows the final product to have more calcium and protein and less sugar content and lactose.
+Ultra-Filtered milk, also known as ‘diafiltered milk’ is typically produced by running the milk through a thin, porous membrane that allows the contents of the milk to be separated.
+The process has been derived from the same technique that removes impurities from water.
+The act of filtration allows the final product to have more calcium and protein and less sugar content, and lactose.

-This milk is often referred to as ‘unsweetened condensed milk’ in quite a few countries and is basically canned milk with about 60 percent of the water content removed from it.
+Evaporated milk is often referred to as ‘unsweetened condensed milk’ and is basically canned milk with about 60 percent of the water content removed from it.
 The water is removed from fresh milk by simmering it over low heat.
-The milk then goes through a homogenization process that allows it to integrate all its fat molecules together which gives it extended shelf life.
+The milk then goes through a homogenization process that allows it to integrate all its fat molecules together, which gives it extended shelf life.

-The process of slowly simmering the milk overheat results in a very thick, rich, and creamy final product that often consists of a mild, caramel-like flavor.
-Many people refer to evaporated milk as ‘the best of both worlds’ since it contains a very low-fat content and yet retains its creaminess.
-This makes it a very popular substitute for cream in the dishes that require a good amount of cream as one of its main ingredients.
+The process of slowly simmering the milk overheats results in a very thick, rich, and creamy final product that often consists of a mild, caramel-like flavor.
+Many people refer to evaporated milk as ‘the best of both worlds since it contains a very low-fat content and yet retains its creaminess.
+This makes it a very popular substitute for cream in dishes that require a substantial amount of cream as one of its ingredients.

 Sweetened Condensed Milk

 Although it is a type of milk, it is actually very different from regular varieties in terms of taste, texture, and consistency.
-It tastes incredibly sweet, has a darker color and thick and creamy texture and consistency.
+It tastes very sweet and has a darker color and thick and creamy texture and consistency.

 Another difference between evaporated and sweetened condensed milk is that the latter has sugar added to it as a preservative in order to increase its shelf life.
-While it contains some proportion of naturally-occurring sugars of the milk, more sugar is added during the processing.
-However, since sweetened condensed milk is made from cow’s milk, after all, it does have some protein, calcium, vitamin B12, and fat content.
+While it contains some proportion of naturally-occurring sugars in the milk, more sugar is added during the processing.

-Due to its ultra-sweet taste and super-rich consistency, this milk is usually added to sweet dishes and beverages rather than drinking on its own.
+Due to its ultra-sweet taste and super-rich consistency, this milk is usually added to sweet dishes and beverages rather than drunk on its own.

-Oat milk is the ultimate blend of water and steel-cut, rolled, or whole oats.
-The mixture is carefully strained to leave behind delicious, plant-based milk.
+Oat milk is a blend of water and steel-cut, rolled, or whole oats.
+The mixture is carefully strained to create plant-based milk.
 The straining process results in slightly thin milk, making it a great option for coffee and pancakes.

-Oats contain a large number of beta-glucans and soluble fiber which makes oat milk an excellent drink for your immune system and metabolism.
-It consists of a super mild flavor with subtle hints of sweetness along with a watery consistency.
+Oats contain a large number of beta-glucans and soluble fiber, which makes oat milk an excellent drink for your immune system and metabolism.
+It has a mild flavor with subtle hints of sweetness, along with a watery consistency.

-Oat milk is great for all those people who have specific dietary restrictions because it is not only vegan, and lactose-free, but it is also soy and nut-free.
-The presence of beta-glucans makes the milk really good for your cardiovascular health and allows your cholesterol levels to be in control.
-It is equally rich in calcium and vitamin D, making it highly beneficial for strong, healthy bones and a lower risk of osteoporosis.
+Oat milk is great for people with specific dietary restrictions because it is not only vegan and lactose-free, but it is also soy and nut-free.
+The presence of beta-glucans makes the milk good for cardiovascular health.
+It is also rich in calcium and vitamin D, making it highly beneficial for strong, healthy bones and a lower risk of osteoporosis.

 Many people find it hard to digest cow milk which has high lactose content and also consists of a large number of allergens.
-Goat milk, which is produced by goats, is an excellent nutrient-rich alternative for such people
+Goat milk is an excellent nutrient-rich alternative.

 Coconut milk is one of those milk varieties that have gained significant popularity in recent times.
 It is a tastier alternative to cow milk with an incredibly thick and creamy texture.